Search

 Last updated by Simon Späti

 ChatGPT and other LLM tend to disallow people to think and learn.
-My main concern is, if you use LLMs all the time, you run on auto pilot, and you tend to not learn and not think anymore (see more on Will AI replace Humans).
+My main concern is, if you use LLMs all the time, you run on auto pilot, and you tend to not learn and not think anymore (see more on Will AI Replace Human Thinking).

 Here’s a study The effect of ChatGPT on students’ learning performance, learning perception, and higher-order thinking: insights from a meta-analysis by Jin Wang & Wenxiang Fan which tends to say otherwise: